Fringing reef: Distribution

-Development of Fringing Reefs
+Development

 The most important determinant of reef growth is available space as determined by sea level changes.
 Sea level changes are mostly a result of glaciation or plate tectonics.
 Tectonic activity can have detrimental effects.
 An earthquake on Ranongga in the Solomon Islands moved 80% of its fringing reef permanently above sea level.
 Northern reefs became elevated 1m above the high tide water height, whereas on the south side reefs moved 2 to 3m above the water height.

 Keep-up reefs grow at the same rate that sea level rises.
 Catch-up reefs initially grow more slowly than sea level rises but eventually catch up when the rise in sea level slows or stops.
 Give-up reefs are not able to grow fast enough and are "drowned out".
 There are six different major ways in which fringing reefs grow and develop.